JosephKemper/cse210-hw/prove/Develop02/Program Plan.md

 Display should display to console all journal entries, in this format Date [show the date the journal entry was written] - Prompt: [Display the prompt the user was given for that journal entry]?
 [Display journal entry text]

+Save will save the journal to a text file, giving the user a chance to name the file.

+Load will let the user choose the file name that they want to load prior data from, and that will pull up all previously saved data.
+And that will let them continue the journal as previously entered.